Superintendent of Schools

 • COVID-19 Mitigation Protocols/Reopening Plan

 Dr. Richele Langley was officially hired as Superintendent of Schools in Marshall ISD on April 26, 2021.
 Dr. Langley is a 1983 graduate of Marshall High School and spent 22 of her 31 years in education in MISD prior to being named Superintendent.
 Dr. Langley served as a teacher, principal and district administrator, and was Executive Director of Curriculum, Instruction and School Improvement from 2012-2015.
 She spent six years as Deputy Director of Region 8 Educational Service Center from 2015-2021 before being named MISD Superintendent.
-Richele and her husband, Randy, have two grown children who are also alumni of MISD: son Blake (MHS Class of 2009) is currently an Assistant Principal at Foster Middle School in Longview ISD, and daughter Taylor (MHS Class of 2012) is an ER/Trauma Nurse.
+Richele and her husband, Randy, have two grown children who are also alumni of MISD: son Blake (MHS Class of 2009) is currently the Principal at Price T. Young Fine Arts Academy in Marshall ISD, and daughter Taylor (MHS Class of 2012) is an ER/Trauma Nurse.
 Dr. Langley's mother, Patsy Bailey, also resides in Marshall and has been a longtime realtor in the area.

 Per MISD Board Policy, BJA (LEGAL):